Kamalcmd/Kamalcmd.github.io/README.md

 # Kamalcmd.github.io
 My portfolio website
-This website is created for showing all the activities done my the aurther in his past including resume blogs.
+This website is created for showing all the activities done by the aurther in his past including resume blogs.